Seattle International Comedy Competition: Format

 Contestants are scored by a panel of judges, not by audience vote.
 32 contestants are divided into two week-long heats.
 The 5 top-rated performers from each heat meet for a week of semi-final performances, and the top five of those compete in the finals week.

 Competitors

 Many well-known comedians and actors have competed, including 1997 winner Mitch Hedberg, Aisha Tyler, Christopher Titus, Ron Funches, Arj Barker, Sean Kent, radio host Bill Radke, Dwight Slade, Dax Jordan, Auggie Smith, Tom Cotter, Joe Klocek, Jeff Dye, Josh Gondelman, Anne Edmonds, Ria Lina, and Rory Scovel.

 The winner of the 2016 Seattle International Comedy Competition was Preacher Lawson.

-The winner of the 2019 Seattle International Comedy Competition was Nancy Norton, who became only the second woman to ever win the Seattle International Comedy Competition, following the late Peggy Platt, who won in 1985.
-The 2021 Champion, Danny Martinello, becomes only the second Canadian citizen to win the competition, following Damonde Tschritter in 2006.
+The winner of the 2019 Seattle International Comedy Competition was Nancy Norton, who became the second of only two women to ever win the Seattle International Comedy Competition, following the late Peggy Platt, who won in 1985.
+The 2021 Champion, Danny Martinello, also becomes the second of only two Canadian citizens to ever win the competition, following Damonde Tschritter in 2006.

-The current champion, Ari Matti from Estonia, becomes the first performer hailing from outside of North America to ever win the Seattle International Comedy Competition.
+The 2022 champion, Ari Matti from Estonia, became the first performer from outside of North America to win the competition.